 - Inquiry Methods

 This course prepares learners to engage in inquiry through intensive research that requires the collection and analysis of data to solve complex problems in education.
 It also builds students' research skills in preparation for the dissertation process.
-The course paves the way for roles as researchers and scholar practitioners.
+The course paves the way for roles as researchers and practitioner-scholars.

 - Curriculum and Instruction